 What She Would Say—Because She Wrote It Then: “Hope and curiosity about the future seemed better than guarantees.
 The unknown was always so attractive to me…and still is.”

-What She Would Wear to the Oscars Tonight: A gold hair clip adorned with crystals.
+What She Would Wear on a Movie Set Tonight: A multi-colored, green stone necklace with gold findings made by A New Lady, similar to one she famously wore.
 Hedy appeared in high-grossing films opposite leading men like Jimmy Stewart, Clark Gable, and Spencer Tracey, and she received a star on the Hollywood Walk of Fame.
 MGM promoted her as “the world’s most beautiful woman” because of her exotic beauty, although her technical achievements made her one of the most fascinating and brilliant women in the film industry.
 Even more glamorous?
 She was inducted into the National Inventors Hall of Fame on her 100th birthday.

 What She Would Send to Her Friend: A card covered in gold glitter because of her golden girl status in Hollywood.
 Although Hedy was viewed by the public as a glam girl, she followed her curiousity and spent her spare time on various hobbies and inventions, and broke the pretty girl stereotype to become one of the most important female inventors of the 20th century.